August 5

 Atlanta police raided the Lonesome Cowboys bar, arresting patrons and staff under the guise of liquor violations.
 This heavy-handed harassment galvanized the local LGBTQ+ community to organize, resulting in the immediate formation of the Georgia Gay Liberation Front to challenge systemic police brutality and advocate for civil rights in the South.

-The first South Pacific Forum (now Pacific Islands Forum) convened in Wellington, bringing together the newly independent nations of the Pacific to coordinate on trade, fisheries, and regional security.
-The organization grew to represent 18 member states and became the primary political body for the Pacific Island region.
+The first South Pacific Forum, later renamed the Pacific Islands Forum, convened in Wellington, New Zealand, bringing together the newly independent nations of the Pacific Ocean to coordinate on issues of trade, fisheries management, and regional security.
+The organization grew from an initial gathering of seven member states to encompass eighteen nations spanning an ocean covering one-third of the Earth's surface.
+The Forum became the primary political body for the Pacific Island region, addressing issues from nuclear testing and climate change to maritime boundaries and economic development.

 Mars 6 launched from the Soviet Union in August 1973 as part of the USSR's dogged attempt to land on the Red Planet.